phoebeyfwu/web-practice/README.md

 link to live site https://phoebeyfwu.github.io/web-practice/

-# portfolio
-This is my public portfolio of telling story with data

 # About me
 My name is Phoebe, a second year Arts Management Student.
 I don't have much coding experiences, but I always interested to learn more about coding and how to handle data in general.